gep13-talks/CakeDemos/Demos/Demo 2 - Build the Solution.md

   **demo2step2** - MSBuild Task

+* Change Dependency on Default Task to point at Build Task

+* Save the file and run the script.

+* Show stuff getting put into the bin folder

 * Add a more complicated MSBuild Alias, showing ability to add properties

   **demo2step3** - MSBuild Task with Settings

-* Change Dependency on Default Task to point at Build Task
+* Save the file and run the script.

+* Add a cross platform compatible build step

   **demo2step4** - Cross Platform Build Step

+* Save the file and run the script.